Written by Aaron Munz | Legally Reviewed By Yvonne Waterman | Edited By Walter Pacheco | Last Update: December 6, 2024

 Shipyard workers are at increased risk of developing mesothelioma and other asbestos-related diseases.
 A 2024 study in the Annals of Work Exposures and Health analyzed asbestos fibers in the lung tissue of individuals who died from mesothelioma.
 It uncovered a direct correlation between the amount of asbestos and the risk of mesothelioma in shipyard workers.

-An additional study published in March 2024 highlighted that 92.2% of analyzed asbestos-related disease cases were within the shipbuilding sector.
+Another 2024 study found that 92.2% of asbestos diseases were connected to shipbuilding.
 Mesothelioma accounted for more than 15% of the cases.
-Other common asbestos-related diseases noted include asbestosis, pleural plaques and asbestos-related lung cancer.
+Other diseases included asbestosis, pleural plaques and lung cancer.

 Shipyard Workers and Asbestos Safety Measures